 Can visitors still come to The Emily Program sites?

-Residential treatment takes place onsite.
-We are currently in the process of adding in-person PHP/IDP programs back in many locations.
-IOP and individual outpatient services are still being offering exclusively by telehealth.
+Residential treatment takes place on site.
+PHP and IDP programs are available in-person and via telehealth (See the Onsite Services tab for a full list of programs available onsite.)
+We are currently adding in-person PHP/IDP programs back in many locations.
+IOP and individual outpatient services are still being offered exclusively by telehealth.
 Call 1-888-364-5977 to learn what is available in your area.

 Why did you decide to start offering in-person PHP/IDP again?

-We believe we have the ability to offer in-person services safely by deploying numerous safety features including screening, physical distancing, enhanced hygiene/cleaning procedures, mandatory mask wearing, and small group sizes.
+We believe we can offer in-person services safely by deploying numerous safety features including screening, physical distancing, enhanced hygiene/cleaning procedures, mandatory mask-wearing, and small group sizes.
 Given that in-person care can be delivered safely, and at the same time, many people prefer to receive services via telehealth, we are offering both options to meet the array of client needs.